 If implants are used for your breast reconstruction, Dr. Iorio will place a partially filled expander or temporary implant in the breast.
 Over 2 to 4 months, we will fill the expander to the desired volume, and then replace it with a silicone or saline breast implant in a second operation.
 This type of breast reconstruction is similar to breast augmentation in that your breasts will have a perkier look.

 Recovery after Breast Reconstruction

 Depending on the type of breast reconstruction you have, the recovery process can last from about 3 to 10 weeks.
 If you undergo breast reconstruction using your own tissue, recovery may take longer because surgery occurs at more than one site on your body.
 If you choose an implant, recovery may be faster.

 You may also want to have your nipple and areola reconstructed as well as a procedure for symmetry of the opposite breast with unilateral breast reconstruction.
 Dr. Iorio will discuss each of these procedures with you to ensure your breasts make you look and feel balanced when wearing a bra or swimsuit.

 Breast Reconstruction after Mastectomy: Know Your Options

 If you are having a mastectomy and considering breast reconstruction, call Iorio Plastic Surgery & Medspa to schedule your consultation with Dr. Iorio.
 He will discuss your options in detail and help you determine what type of breast reconstruction procedure is best for you.
-Call (732) 780-9191 for Colts Neck, New Jersey or (732) 458-7400 for Brick, New Jersey.
+Call (732) 780-9191 for Holmdel, New Jersey or Colts Neck, New Jersey or (732) 458-7400 for Brick, New Jersey.
 You can also request an appointment online.